Frequently Asked Questions

 What does Parall do?

-Parall lets you create independent macOS app shortcuts that behave like separate apps.
-You can run multiple instances of browsers or other apps at the same time, each with its own data, settings, and Dock icon.
+Parall creates lightweight macOS app shortcuts that behave like separate apps.
+You can run multiple instances of the same app side by side, each with its own data, settings, permissions, and Dock icon.

 Does Parall modify my system or other apps?